-Group and individual tutorials are used throughout all levels of the course.
-Each learner also has a personal tutor; someone who follows their progress but is also available to discuss other more personal problems that may occur, and where necessary refer them elsewhere for assistance.
+Group and individual tutorials are used throughout all levels of the programme.
+Each learner also has a personal tutor; someone who follows their progress but is also available to discuss other more personal problems that may occur, and where necessary refer them elsewhere for assistance, help and support.
 Learners may request a personal tutorial as and when necessary.
 For the final Level 6 project dissertation, learners are given a regular weekly timetabled tutorial.
-The role of the tutor is to provide advice, support, guidance and feedback on the learner's work as it develops.
+The role of the tutor is to provide advice, support, guidance and constructive feedback and feedforward on the learner's work as it develops.